isomerpages/mse-zerowaste/_waste-streams/03-packaging-waste.md

 Mandatory reporting of packaging data and packaging waste reduction plans will be introduced in 2020.

+Mandatory reporting is the first step towards sustainable packaging waste management.

+Under the mandatory reporting framework, companies that place packaging on the consumer market will be required to report information on the types and amounts of packaging they are placing on the market annually, and develop packaging waste reduction plans.

+The mandatory reporting framework will be implemented in 2020, beginning with the registration of businesses such as brand owners, importers and large retailers including supermarkets.
+These businesses will also be required to collect data on the types and amounts of packaging they place on the market and draw up plans for reducing the amount of packaging that will end up as waste for disposal.

+We are also studying the feasibility of extending the EPR framework to cover packaging waste, including plastics.

 Studying feasibility of implementing Extended Producer Responsibility framework to manage  packaging waste.

 -------------------